 “At Habitat for Humanity, we have long known that home is the key to a better life,” said Jonathan Reckford, CEO of Habitat for Humanity International.
 “For more than 40 years, we have helped more than 13 million people become empowered to build better lives forthemselves and their families.
 But with more than 18 million U.S. families paying more than half their income on housing, it is clear that so much more work needs to be done."

 To learn how to get involved with Home is the Key, visit habitat.org/homeisthekey.

 In 1985, Nashville leaders decided to be a part of the extraordinary ministry of the Habitat for Humanity movement.
 With only a handful of volunteers, it often took up to a year to complete one house, but the positive effects were clear and the volunteer passion was unwavering.
 To date, Nashville Habitat has built or recycled more than 1,090 homes, more than 812 locally, serving more than 2,789 family members including 1,768 children, and celebrated its 500th build in 2012.

 Click here to see a five minute video on the mission of Habitat in your community.

-Click here to see photos from this year's sponsors and volunteers in Davidson County.
+Click here to see photos from 2017 sponsors and volunteers in Davidson County.